Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 ## Envoy configuration for top level (L4) dynamic cluster resolution

-TODO explain here the approach with wildcard matches and forward sni proxy Order of filter_chain_match and importance for precedence of full URL vs * in chain order.
+Azure Arc resources require certain domain names to be allowed for egress, including wildcard domains.
+However, configuring Envoy for a reverse proxy setup can be challenging when the full domain name is not known upfront.
+Envoy proxy requires a dynamic cluster endpoint configuration to be set up for such scenarios.

+To address this challenge, the current sample uses the SNI Dynamic Forward Proxy solution, which is capable of resolving a number of pre-set wildcard domains.

+> Note: It is important to point out that this feature is currently in an alpha stage and should not be used in production scenarios.

+Let's consider an example where both the full domain `gbl.his.arc.azure.com` and the wildcard domain `*.his.arc.azure.com` are required.
+In the case of the former, we can set up a filter match and a cluster with a full endpoint.
+However, for the latter, we need to configure a dynamic forward proxy to resolve the dynamic part of the URL.

+Envoy applies the filter match chains in the order that they are defined through the `filter_chains` collection.
+In this example, because the first URL is matched and its cluster destination is set statically, we can control the reverse proxy configuration when the URI is fully known.

 ## Design Considerations for Future Extension

-- Default gateway for host system (Kubernetes nodes and OS level communication)
+- Default gateway for host system (AKS Kubernetes nodes and OS level communication)
-- Routing tables for host system
+- Routing tables and UDR for AKS host system
 - Customer owned firewalls and proxies
-- Mutual TLS between proxies
+- Mutual TLS between reverse proxies

 ## Future Planned Additions in this Sample:

 - Wildcard sub-domain redirection: some of the domains required for Azure Arc K8S are documented in the form of wildcard subdomains (*.his.arc.azure.com, *.arc.azure.com, *.data.mcr.microsoft.com, *.guestnotificationservice.azure.com).
 Currently implemented using SNI dynamic forward proxy in Envoy.
 - Level 4 connected (local) container registry for all required container images, including a copy of public images like Envoy and Mosquitto
-- Mosquitto bridging through proxy
+- Mosquitto bridging through reverse proxy